 Look at it this way.
 When you start a new diet, it’s a good idea to first weigh yourself and measure abdominal fat, to see how things change when you make adjustments to what you eat.
 It's the same for wellbeing.
 If you want to try to improve your wellbeing, it's a good idea to measure it first so you can see what effect any steps you take have on how you feel.

-We have chosen two different ways of measuring wellbeing and both appear in the happiness section of your app.
+We have chosen two different ways of measuring wellbeing and both appear in the happiness section of the Evergreen Life app.

 These are your Sense of Wellbeing and Subjective Happiness checks.